 The rules and procedures relating to Somfy Group's Cash Management have been formalised in the Cash Management Charter, which covers the following:

-- Ethics;
+- Ethics,

-- Liquidity/exchange rate/interest rate risk;
+- Liquidity/exchange rate/interest rate risk,

-- Deposit of excess cash;
+- Deposit of excess cash,

-- Counterparty risk;
+- Counterparty risk,

 - Governance.

-This charter was subject to a quality review in September 2011.
-The findings were favourable.
+This charter was subject to a quality review in the second half of 2013.